jschoen42/whisper-subtitles/README.md

-# Whisper - video subtitles
+# video subtitles with Faster-Whisper ...

 used packages